 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2020) and the procedures and measures outlined in CCE's online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2020) and the procedures and measures outlined in CCE's Digital Safeguarding Policy and the Technical Security Policy.